Current Customer Savings

 In a home or apartment, the top hiding places for bed bugs are the mattress, box spring, and bed frame.
 Bed bugs have also been found to hide in nightstands, headboards, dressers, chairs, couches, pet beds, and even electrical sockets.
 Based on their size, bed bugs are capable of hiding nearly anywhere within a hotel room, apartment, dorm room, home, or any such place where a human host is present.

 Bed bugs are an “equal opportunity infester”.
-They do not discriminate between properties based upon location, type, or quality as might the discerning vacationer or business traveler.
+They do not discriminate between properties based on location, type, or quality, as might the discerning vacationer or business traveler.
 Due simply to their nature, logistics, and other factors, every lodging location and multi-family property is subject to bed bug infestation.

 Bed bugs are elusive and usually nocturnal, which can make them hard to spot.
 They often lodge unnoticed in dark crevices, and eggs can be nestled in fabric seams.
 Aside from bite symptoms, signs include fecal spots, blood smears on sheets, and molts.
 Bed bugs can be found singly but often congregate once established.